Zarasim/SW_MFEM/plots/README.md

 ## README plot

-uniform folder contain plots for uniform refinement
+uniform folder contain plots for uniform refinement:

+Deviations from initial conditions are oscillatory for the pair (RT1,DG0).
+This is due to spurious inertia-gravity waves oscillations arising from the non-optimal ratio between DOFs of velocity and height field.

+Deviations of physical invariants are of order 1e-13 for mass, absolute vorticity and esntrophy.

+Energy quickly decays in few iterations and is conserved for the rest of the simulation.

 mov_mesh folder contain plots for 1+1D moving mesh method with monitor function based on exact gradient

-Deviations from initial conditions are dampend oscillatory.
-Is this due to computational modes for RT1 - DG0 Function spaces ?

-Relative deviations of physical invariants are also oscillatory and of order 10^-7.
-The energy though is dissipated in the small scale.

-Convergence rate does not improve significantly.
-This might be due to the lack of FE residual upper bound for r-adaptive schemes.